aaltonewmedia/physcomp.newmedia.dog/content/2024/iris-han/final-project-fluffy-friend/index.md

 Put all the electronic parts on the structure.

-At this stage, everything went well until I found that the value of pressure sensors wasn't stable when I sewed it with fabric and filler.
+At this stage, everything went well until I found that the value of the pressure sensors wasn't stable when I sewed it with fabric and filler.
 It caused neo-pixel rings to blink.
-Finally, Matti suggested me to change the fixed value to the readable value.
+Finally, Matti suggested to change the fixed value to the readable value.

 ```c
 int sensor1Min = 0;